Maths

 We measure how well we are doing by:

-• Assessing our children’s outcomes against the ELGs for EYFS and the end of Key stage 1 expectations for Y1 and Y2.
+- Assessing our children’s outcomes against the ELGs for EYFS and the end of Key stage 1 expectations for Y1 and Y2.

-• Monitoring the work children do and their response and attitudes to learning.
+- Monitoring the work children do and their response and attitudes to learning.

-• Speaking with children so that they can demonstrate their developing skills and knowledge and show what they know, can do and to check they remember more than they did before.
+- Speaking with children so that they can demonstrate their developing skills and knowledge and show what they know, can do and to check they remember more than they did before.

 The ‘mastery’ method of teaching aims to ensure all children have a secure and deep understanding of maths, by building up maths concepts in small and logical steps.
 This makes maths accessible to the majority of children.
+The mathematics teaching for mastery assumes everyone can learn and enjoy mathematics.
+Mathematical learning behaviours are developed such that pupils focus and engage fully as learners who reason and seek to make connections.
+Teachers continually develop their specialist knowledge for teaching mathematics, working collaboratively to refine and improve their teaching.
+Curriculum design ensures a coherent and detailed sequence of essential content to support sustained progression over time.

 If you would like to know more, please visit the Pearson Mastery guide for parents and the EYFS page.